 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 Rockledge Executive Plaza

 Two office buildings and two-story parking structures exist on this site.
 Both buildings primarily service one tenant each, a local business corporate headquarters and a medical research institute.
 The property is bordered by Rockledge Drive to the north and east, and Rock Spring Drive to the south.
 The buildings are set back from the street, allowing for infill development in the future.
 Several infill and adaptive reuse strategies could be used in the future, in addition to tear-down-and-rebuild strategies.